dschalk/monads-for-functional-javascript/README.md

 #JS-monads-stable

 This is the culmination of the experimental JS-monads series.
 Features are still being added, but the core definitions are stable.
 It is running online at [JS-monads-stable](http://schalk.net:3055) in a [Motorcycle.js](https://github.com/motorcyclejs) application.
-Motorcycle.js is [Cycle.js](https://github.com/cyclejs/core) using [Most](https://github.com/cujojs/most) and [Snabbdom](https://github.com/paldepind/snabbdom) instead of RxJS and "virtual-dom". [xstream](https://github.com/staltz/xstream) making MonadStream work as intended, but I am thinking about going back to most-subject.
+Motorcycle.js is [Cycle.js](https://github.com/cyclejs/core) using [Most](https://github.com/cujojs/most) and [Snabbdom](https://github.com/paldepind/snabbdom) instead of RxJS and "virtual-dom". [most-subject](https://github.com/TylorS/most-subject) makes MonadStream work as intended.

 [MobX](https://github.com/mobxjs/mobx) is the latest addition to the application.
 It makes the monads reactive.
 An example of its use is included in the application.
 It shows computation values automatically updating the way they do in spreadsheets.